Simone Biles Said She Had the "Twisties," but What Does That Mean?

 Source: Getty Images

-Tons of athletes have taken center stage at the 2020 Tokyo Olympics and one of them is the G.O.A.T.
+Tons of athletes took center stage at the 2020 Tokyo Olympics, one of them being the G.O.A.T.
 Simone Biles.
 The most decorated U.S. gymnast of all time, she shocked viewers when she withdrew from some of the Olympic events.
 But another shock came when she said she did so because of her mental health.

 Article continues below advertisement